Do you open every email you receive? Neither do hiring managers.

 Use a professional email address

 Think of your email address as your email subject line's partner.
-Many recruiters and hiring managers frown upon unprofessional email addresses and don't open emails from job applicants that use them — even if they have a good subject line.
-For example, don't use addresses like FunAllTheTime@email.com or ReadyForFriday@email.com.
+Many recruiters and hiring managers frown upon unprofessional email addresses and don't open emails from job applicants who use them – even if they have a good subject line.

-Your email address should be professional, and ideally, identify who you are.
+Your email address should be professional and, ideally, identify who you are.
 Use your first name and last name, if it's available.
 If it's not, then use some combination of your name and profession or your name and a numerical value.
 For example:

 • JanDoeCPA@email.com